Michael-Brodsky/OCR/README.md

 user's desktop.
 Its main disadvantage is that it can only convert a few image file formats into text, thus requiring installation of additional converters.
 The repository libraries use
 ImageMagick, an open-source image converter, to convert Adobe pdf files into a format readable by Tesseract.
-ImageMagick however requires the support of GPL GhostScript, which must also be installed on the host computer.
+ImageMagick requires the support of GPL GhostScript, which must also be installed on the host computer.

 OneNote has the advantage of being part of the MS Office suite and thus requires no further licensing or installation of third-party software.
 It's main disadvantages are its speed and